10up/wp-newrelic/README.md

 ### Template

-For each request, the Template being used is set as the `template` custom parameter in transaction.
+For each request, the Template being used is set as the `template` custom attribute.

-Ex: You can query all transactions for a particular template.
+Ex: You can query all Transactions for a particular template.
 ```
 SELECT * FROM Transaction WHERE appName = '{appName}' AND template = '{Absolute Template Path}'
 ```